bbauska/BI-JS-for-webdev/README.md

 using a null keyword.
 It is a separate data type, and if you want to create or give a value to a variable, you can just say let and you can create any variable, let&apos;s say x
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-9">1.9 Using Arithmetic and Comparison Operators (8:38)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Hi there.
 In the previous lesson we learned data types in JavaScript.
 Now in this lesson we will learn about arithmetic and comparison operators in JavaScript.

-So let&apos;s get started.
+Let&apos;s get started.
 Let&apos;s talk about arithmetic operators first.
 Arithmetic operators in JavaScript are used to perform mathematical calculations on numerical values.

 As you can see, one of the arithmetic operator is addition.
 Then we have subtraction, multiplication, division, modulus and exponentiation.

 These are some symbols that you can use for these operators.
 Let&apos;s go to the VS code and understand them by examples.

-So I&apos;m in my VS code and let&apos;s create two variables first.
+I&apos;m in my VS code and let&apos;s create two variables first.

-So we can say let x and let&apos;s give it a number 10.
+We can say let x and let&apos;s give it a number 10.
 And we can say, let y and let&apos;s give it a value of 5.

 We want to perform arithmetic operations, so let&apos;s talk about addition.

-So we can say let sum and addition would be x+ y.
+We can say let sum and addition would be x+ y.
 This is the addition operator.
 Then I can just say console.log(sum).

-So the result that is stored for x +y is in the variable sum.
+The result that is stored for x +y is in the variable sum.

 And as soon as I click on Save and run this program, let&apos;s say node operators.js, you can see the output is 15.
 Similarly, let&apos;s take the other examples as well.
 If you want to calculate the difference, you can say let difference, and this would be equal to x- y.
 This is a subtraction operator.
 For multiplication, you can say let product,
 And it would be x into y.

-So we use this star symbol.
+We use this star symbol.
 This will give you the multiplication of x and y.
 Then we have division, so we can say, let&apos;s create a variable called quotient,
 And let&apos;s make it equal to, x divided by y.

-So we use this symbol here.
+We use this symbol here.
 Then we have modulus, so we normally calculate remainders using a modulus, that is a percentage symbol.

-So let&apos;s create a variable, let&apos;s say remainder, and we can make it equal to x%y.
+Let&apos;s create a variable, let&apos;s say remainder, and we can make it equal to x%y.
 Then last we have exponentiation, so for that we have double multiplication symbols.

 What do I mean is, let&apos;s create a variable, let result.
 And if you want to calculate the exponential value, you can say x two times this and then y.

-So just like we were doing console.log(sum), let&apos;s get all the values here.
+Just like we were doing console.log(sum), let&apos;s get all the values here.

-So we have console.log(sum) then let&apos;s copy and paste and put difference here, then we can put product here.
+We have console.log(sum) then let&apos;s copy and paste and put difference here, then we can put product here.
 And then let&apos;s put quotient here, and then we can say remainder, and in the end, we can just say result.

-So let&apos;s click on Save.
+Let&apos;s click on Save.
 And let me clear up the terminal and I will run this program again.

-So let&apos;s say node and we have operators.js.
+Let&apos;s say node and we have operators.js.
 You can see we get the output.

-So sum is 15, difference is 5 and product is 50.
+Sum is 15, difference is 5 and product is 50.

 Then quotient is 2, remainder is 0, and the result is 100,000.

-So this is how you can actually use arithmetic operators in JavaScript.
+This is how you can actually use arithmetic operators in JavaScript.
 Let&apos;s talk about comparison operators.

-So comparison operators in JavaScript are used to compare values, and in turn they return a Boolean value that is either true or false based on the comparison result.
+Comparison operators in JavaScript are used to compare values, and in turn they return a Boolean value that is either true or false based on the comparison result.